Contact: Rosalind@votesolar.org, 415-817-5061

 Vote Solar supported four bills passed in California’s 2013 legislative session, which included:

-- AB 327 (Perea) – a net metering and Buy canada viagra rate reform bill that contains a number of strong provisions for distributed solar.
+- AB 327 (Perea) – a net metering and Buy cheapest viagra rate reform bill that contains a number of strong provisions for distributed solar.
 AB 327 ensures that one of California’s most important solar consumer rights, net metering, will stay in place until at least 2016 instead of being suspended as soon as next year.
-It also gives the California Public Utilities Commission authority to remove caps on participation in the Generic cialis professional program altogether for the first time in California history.
-These changes chart the way forward toward long-term solar industry sustainability, and will help hundreds of thousands of Viagra Online Without a Prescription homes, schools and businesses go solar and lower their electricity bills.
+It also gives the California Public Utilities Commission authority to remove caps on participation in the Cialis canadian pharmacy program altogether for the first time in California history.
+These changes chart the way forward toward long-term solar industry sustainability, and will help hundreds of thousands of homes, schools and businesses go solar and lower their electricity bills.

 - SB 43 (Wolk) – a bill that enables thousands of Californians, including renters and those with shaded roofs, to go solar for the first time.
 SB 43 establishes a new 600 Megawatt statewide program that will allow the customers of investor-owned utilities to purchase up to 100 percent of their electricity from an off-site renewable energy system.
 Program participants then receive a credit on their utility bill for the clean energy produced.